rhyslwells/Data-Archive/content/standardised/Logistic Regression.md

 ### Logistic Function (Sigmoid Function)

-Logistic regression models the probability that an input belongs to a particular class using the logistic (sigmoid) function}.
+Logistic regression models the probability that an input belongs to a particular class using the logistic (sigmoid) function.
 This function maps any real-valued input into the range (0,1), representing the probability of belonging to the positive class (usually class 1).

 The sigmoid function is defined as:
 $$ \sigma(z) = \frac{1}{1 + e^{-z}} $$